fgrabowski/fgrabowski/README.md

 I'm into creating Web Applications, I find that they're our future :)

-I'm fluent in Java and familiar with TypeScript, Go, Python.
+I'm fluent in Java and familiar with JavaScript,Python.

 ---